 This past year has been difficult for school districts.
 An ongoing pandemic, moving regulatory targets, space constraints, and limited resources have made the planning and execution of re-opening schools full-time a challenge.
 As such, many school districts spent most of the 2020-2021 school year utilizing hybrid and/or remote learning models.
+Stark Tech works with school districts to prioritize and implement school air systems to reduce the risk of airborne illness.

 When the Centers for Disease Control (CDC) updated physical distancing guidelines from six feet to three feet for younger school-aged children, it opened the doors for many K-8 schools to return to full-time instruction before the end of this school year.
 In addition, it brought new hope for all districts and grade levels to fully re-open buildings this fall.